miabekic/Projekt-MTTPP/README.md

   2. Opened Instagram web site

  **Real results**
-  - Tests are passing, but sometime they don't because we can connect with Instagram to check entered data and because Instagram (after a lot of times that we logged in)         doesn't allowes as to log in the system and not giving appropriate alert in tests.
+  - Tests are passing, but sometime they don't because we cannot connect with Instagram to check entered data and because Instagram (after a lot of times that we logged in)         doesn't allowes as to log in the system and not giving appropriate alert in tests.

   <img src="images/LogInTests.png" width="500" hight="200">